 SWITCHING INTERNET PROVIDERS

-The means and contact details available for submitting the cancellation request;
+- Know the available means and contact details for submitting the cancellation request.

 More information can be found on the consumer portal.